 A total of 6 units of continuing education (CE) credit will be available (each two-hour session is worth two units).
 CE credits are offered at $10 per unit for Fuller alumni and $15 per unit for the general public.
 Questions regarding continuing education credits can be sent to email@example.com.

 Fuller Theological Seminary / Graduate School of Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Fuller Theological Seminary School of Psychology maintains responsibility for this program and its content.

-Limited walk-up registration will be available at the event.
+Online registration is now closed.
+Limited walk-up registration may be available at the event.